TariqBlecher/tariqblecher.github.io/_posts/2023-1-31-thesis-writing-strategies.md

 <!--Platforms pr 2 st 3 -->
 There are many different platforms which can facilitate such a structure.
 I wrote my thesis with [TexStudio](https://www.texstudio.org) which uses LaTeX.
 I loved it because it had great text-folding support.
 Funnily enough, I am actually writing this post as a Markdown document in [VSCode](https://code.visualstudio.com) which is a great code editor so naturally, it has great folding support.

+The online LaTeX platform [Overleaf](https://www.overleaf.com) has collapsible subsections, and you can also separate your thesis based off chapters.

 One should probably be able to implement a hacky version of comments in a Word.
 If anyone manages to do this, let me know and I'll add it to this post.
 As a starter, my brother tells me that Microsoft word has collapsible headings.